‘A pound of that same merchant’s flesh is thine:

 12th June – Prest v Petrodel Resources Limited and others UKSC 34.
 The Supreme Court unanimously allows the appeal by Yasmin Prest and declares that the seven disputed properties vested in the companies are held on trust for the husband on the ground (which was not considered by the courts below) that, in the particular circumstances of the case, the properties were held by the husband’s companies on a resulting trust for the husband, and were accordingly “property to which the [husband] is entitled, either in possession or reversion”.
 Lord Sumption gives the leading judgment and Lord Neuberger, Lady Hale, Lord Clarke and Lord Walker add concurring judgments.

 Farrer & Co (London) were solicitors for Mrs Prest, the successful appellant.
-Partner, Jeremy Posnansky QC, writing in a short ‘Briefing Paper’ for the firm on this case suggests that ‘Legal commentators will have a field day with the judgments of the Supreme Court.
+Partner, Jeremy Posnansky QC, of the firm in this case suggests that ‘Legal commentators will have a field day with the judgments of the Supreme Court.
 Indeed, there is something for (almost) everyone in this decision.
 It will please family lawyers, by putting reality back into this important corner of family law and ensuring that a judge’s fair award is satisfied, not flouted.
 It will please company lawyers and corporators, whose fortresses will remain impregnable if their companies are properly run and really do own the assets held in their names.
 It will not please dishonest husbands who seek to deceive and who manipulate the truth.’

 A Note on Duxbury Calculations in Hong Kong